-It is called universal because flow very close to wall is laminar and looks similar.
-When we write flow parameter in the non dimensional form, that profile holds universal regardless of the speed of the flow or shape of the body.
-Very close to the wall flow profile always looks similar.
+It is called universal because flow very close to the wall is laminar and looks similar.
+When we write a flow parameter in the non dimensional form, that profile holds universal regardless of the speed of the flow or shape of the body.
+Very close to the wall-flow profile always looks similar.

-Graph shown above is actual velocity proﬁle written in it’s non-dimensional form that we are trying to model and are non-linear.
-This is the real variation of velocity normal to the wall, which were extracted from experimental measurements of fully developed turbulent ﬂow between 2 parallel plates.
+The graph shown above is the actual velocity profile written in its non-dimensional form that we are trying to model and it is non-linear.
+This is the real variation of velocity normal to the wall, which was extracted from experimental measurements of fully developed turbulent flow between two parallel plates.

 U+ & Y+

 This is the wall function for kinematic viscosity.
 The same process can be used to obtain the wall function for other parameters such as thermal diffusivity, turbulent kinetic energy etc.

 When the mesh is coarse near the wall or the centroid of the first cell is in the log layer(y+ > 11.067), then the viscosity in the cell adjacent to the wall has to be modified using the above expression so that the incorrect velocity gradient & modified kinematic viscosity will give the correct wall shear stress.

 To use the wall function approach, the cell center adjacent to the wall must lie within the logarithmic region of the boundary layer.